 (1) The driller or property owner shall notify the District no less than 24 hours before drilling a well in the District.
 This notification may be accomplished by recorded verbal (including text or voicemail) or written (including email) means.
 This applies to all persons who drill a well in the District.

 (2) The pump installer or property owner shall notify the District no less than 24 hours before installing a pump with an installed pumping capability of greater than 10,000 gallons per day (7.0 gallons per minute).
 This notification may be accomplished by recorded verbal (including text or voicemail) or written (including email) means.
-This applies to all persons who install a pump larger than this size specification in the District.
+This applies to all persons who install a pump in the District that is larger than the specification above.

 B. Well Drilling and Completion Reports